Board of Directors

 Public Health Program Management- Community Advocate

 Melinda has over 15+ years of experience in strategic planning and partnership development.
 Melinda has a strong background in nonprofit grant procedure and implementation.
 She worked with various nonprofits including the Korean American Community Foundation of San Francisco, San Francisco Community Health Center, Asian Health Services, Asian & Pacific Wellness Center and the Association of Asian Pacific Community Health Organization.
 She effectively managed and executed various aspects of fundraising events including securing sponsorship, live auction, VIP reception.
-She is a parent of a GMAA student.
+She is a parent of a former GMAA student.
 She believes the importance of music education is critical to building one's confidence and tenacity.

 Vernon Miyata